zsofiasomlai/pbx-group-security/content/roles/_text/_how-to-apply_v2.md

 Each challenge should take no longer than 10 - 15 minutes to complete, however, in order to highlight your key skills, you may take longer than the suggested time if you wish.

-Please see below **SOME OF THE CHALLENGES** we might ask you to do (we customise these based on your experience and CV)
+Please see **SOME OF THE CHALLENGES** we might ask you to do (we customise these based on your experience and CV)